My Career Story

-If you are someone who feels like you just can’t figure out how you can do the things that bring you joy or create that kind of joy for your team, you might want to read my story.
+If you are someone who feels like you just can’t figure out what you want to do or how to do it, you might want to read my story.

 Let me share some things with you about myself.

 I always dreamed of having an amazing career.
-When I was little, I wanted to act and perform and that dream stayed with me.
+When I was little, I wanted to act and perform and that dream stayed with me into adulthood.
 By the time I got to college however, I didn’t think it was possible for me to major in Theater.
 I was stuck and without guidance.

 After a couple years of college with an undeclared major, I dropped out.
 With big stars in my eyes, I moved to LA to pursue acting.
 The move wasn’t quite what I had imagined and when I realized I wasn’t going to be instantly “discovered” I sank into the reality that the most I had going for me in LA was my waitressing job at Bob’s Big Boy.

 I realized I wasn’t willing to live on the edge and put all my eggs in the acting basket.
 I’m pretty analytical and I know the statistics on how many actresses actually make a living in that profession.
 I wasn’t comfortable staying in LA for what felt to me like a sizable gamble.
 I recognized there was a conflict in me.